pagkly/Zed/Investopedia4/Why You Should Read a 10-K's Management Discussion and Analysis (MD&A).md

 ## Understanding the Management Discussion and Analysis (MD&A)

 In the management discussion and analysis (MD&A) section of the annual report, management provides commentary on [[financial statements]](https://www.investopedia.com/terms/f/financial-statements.asp), systems and controls, compliance with laws and regulations, and actions it has planned or has taken to address any challenges the company is facing.
 Management also discusses the upcoming year by outlining future goals and approaches to new projects.
-The MD&A is an important source of information for analysts and investors who want to review the company’s financial fundamentals and management performance.
+The MD&A is an important source of information for analysts and investors who want to review the company’s financial [[Fundamentals|fundamentals]] and management performance.

 The MD&A is just one of many sections required by the [[Securities and Exchange Commission]](https://www.investopedia.com/terms/s/sec.asp) (SEC) and the [[Financial Accounting Standards Board]](https://www.investopedia.com/terms/f/fasb.asp) (FASB) to be included in a public company’s annual report to shareholders.
-A company that issues stock or bonds to the public at large must register its offerings with the SEC, which oversees public companies’ compliance with U.S. securities laws and ensures investors are given adequate information about companies they invest in.
+A company that issues [[Stock|stock]] or bonds to the public at large must register its offerings with the SEC, which oversees public companies’ compliance with U.S. securities laws and ensures investors are given adequate information about companies they invest in.
 The SEC mandates 14 items to be included in the 10-K report.
 The MD&A section is Item #7.

 The FASB is a nonprofit, private regulatory organization, which the SEC has designated as the body responsible for promulgating accounting standards for public companies in the United States.
 FASB outlines its requirements for the MD&A section of filings.